EdDataScienceEES/tutorial-zey-123/index.md

 ## Introduction & Overview

-This tutorial explores advanced data visualization techniques in R, focusing on creating professional, BBC-style graphics using **ggplot2** and supplementary packages like **patchwork** and **scico**.
+This tutorial explores advanced data visualization techniques in R, focusing on creating professional, BBC-style graphics using `ggplot2` and supplementary packages like `patchwork` and `scico`.
+It’s a fantastic tool for seeing what’s possible to elevate your plots to BBC-level standards,offering a starting point for those looking to improve their visuals.
+This is about exploring the range of options available to you as you get comfortable with the techniques.
 By the end, learners will be equipped to produce publication-ready visuals with polished themes, cohesive color palettes, and multi-panel layouts.

-This tutorial targets advanced data visualization enthusiasts, such as 4th-year environmental/ecological science students, looking to elevate their storytelling through polished and professional graphs.
-The tutorial uses the `palmerpenguins` package on R, which is a dataset containing information on three penguin species (Adelie, Chinstrap and Gentoo) from the Palmer Archipelago, Antarctica.
+Targeted at advanced data visualization enthusiasts (especially honours-year environmental/ecological science students), this tutorial is perfect for those who want to take their graphs to the next level.
+We’ll be using the `palmerpenguins` package, an open-source dataset containing information on three penguin species (Adelie, Chinstrap, and Gentoo) from the Palmer Archipelago in Antarctica (see citation at the end).

 Prior to tackling this tutorial, make sure that you have covered part 1 and 2 of coding club Data Visualisation tutorials to make the most of this one :)

 ---

-### Tutorial Aims

-1. Master advanced features of `ggplot2` for data storytelling.
-2. Learn to use `patchwork` for creating cohesive multi-panel layouts.
-3. Apply BBC-style aesthetics and design principles, leveraging the `scico` package for stunning and accessible color schemes.

----

-### Learning Objectives
+### Learning Objectives & Tutorial Aims

 By completing this tutorial, learners will be able to:
+1. Apply BBC-style design principles, such as clarity, simplicity, and impactful storytelling, making use of the `bbplot` package.
-1. Utilize advanced `ggplot2` techniques, including annotations, custom themes, and secondary axes.
+2. Utilize advanced `ggplot2` techniques, including annotations, custom themes, and secondary axes.
-2. Combine multiple plots seamlessly using the `patchwork` package.
 3. Apply color palettes from the `scico` package to ensure accessibility and visual appeal.
-4. Replicate BBC-style design principles, such as clarity, simplicity, and impactful storytelling.
+4. Combine multiple plots seamlessly using the `patchwork` package.

+---
+### Tutorial Steps

+1. Introduction to BBC-Style Design

+   a.
+What Makes a Plot "BBC-Style" and the necessary libraries

+   b.
+Introduction to using the `bbplot` package to make a simple line chart

+3. Advanced `ggplot2` Techniques

+   a.
+Adding annotations to highlight key points

+   b.
+Adding depth to plots with secondary axes

+   c.
+Showcasing patterns across groups using faceted layouts

+   d.
+Refining visual aesthetics while ensuring accessibility with `scico`

+5. Cohesive Multi-Panel Layouts with `patchwork`

+   a.
+Combining Plots into a Story

+   b.
+Exploring different adjustments that can be done

+7. Putting It All Together—Creating a Complete BBC-Style Plot

+   a.
+Combine all techniques into a final visualization

+   b.
+Combining multiple visualizations into a cohesive Story

+9. Wrap Up!

 ---
 ## Installing data